Toney Douglas: Auburn

 Douglas committed to Auburn University during his junior year of high school.
-Playing as the starting shooting guard in his freshman season (2004–05), he led the team in scoring, at 16.9 points per game, and scored a team season-high (as well as career high) 38 points against Nicholls State.
-Douglas, who had the second-highest freshman scoring average in the nation, was voted to the All-SEC Freshman Team, third-team Freshman All-America, and third-team All-SEC—Douglas was the fourth Auburn freshman to be named to the latter.
+Playing as the starting shooting guard in his freshman season (2004–05), he led the team in scoring at 16.9 points per game (5th in the SEC), with a .424 field goal percentage (10th in the SEC) and .789 free throw percentage (7th), and scored a team season-high (as well as career high) 38 points against Nicholls State.
+Douglas, who had the second-highest freshman scoring average in the nation, was voted to the All-Southeastern Conference (SEC) Freshman Team, third-team Freshman All-America, and third-team All-SEC—he was the fourth Auburn freshman to be named to the latter.

 Transfer

-Douglas submitted his name for the NBA draft in the 2005 offseason, but did not sign with an agent, therefore allowing him to stay eligible for college when he later withdrew from the process.
+Douglas submitted his name for the NBA draft in the 2005 offseason, but did not sign with an agent, which allowed him to remain eligible for college when he later withdrew from the process.
 Despite Douglas' success at Auburn, he and his family were unhappy with his position on the basketball team.
 Douglas wanted to be the team's point guard, which he believed was his more natural position and the one he would play in the NBA.
 However, team management did not accede to his request, prompting him to request a transfer.
 Then-coach Jeff Lebo granted Douglas his scholarship release on the condition that he transfer to a non-SEC university.

+Florida State

 On June 29, 2005, Douglas enrolled at Florida State University, where coach Leonard Hamilton allowed him to play point guard.
-Because National Collegiate Athletic Association (NCAA) rules stipulate that players who transfer must sit out the following season, Douglas only began playing with the team in the 2006–07 season, although he still practiced with them during 2005–06.
+Because National Collegiate Athletic Association (NCAA) rules stipulate that players who transfer must sit out the following season, Douglas only began playing with the team in the 2006–07 season, though he practiced with them during 2005–06.

-Florida State

 Sophomore year

 Douglas initially struggled at the point guard position while adjusting to the Florida State offense, but continued to play well in other respects.
-The early part of his sophomore season was highlighted by his shot block that helped to seal an upset victory against then-fourth-ranked University of Florida Gators, and a late-game period against Wake Forest in which he scored 10 consecutive points, leading Florida State to a win.
+The early part of his sophomore season was highlighted by his shot block that helped to seal an upset victory against the then-fourth-ranked University of Florida Gators, and a late-game period against Wake Forest in which he scored 10 consecutive points, leading Florida State to a win.
 On February 7, 2007, Douglas injured the fourth metacarpal in his right (shooting) hand, forcing him to sit out six games (nearly a month)—of which Florida State lost five.

 In his first game (against the University of Miami) after sustaining his injury, Douglas scored 13 points, including a three-pointer that tied the game and forced overtime; Florida State went on to win the game.
-Douglas finished the season with averages of 12.7 points, 2.9 assists and 2.7 rebounds per game.
+Douglas finished the season with averages of 12.7 points, 2.9 assists, and 2.7 rebounds per game.
 In three games of the 2007 National Invitation Tournament (NIT), he averaged 11.7 points and 3.7 rebounds, as Florida State won twice before losing to Mississippi State University in the semifinals.